Leave a Comment:

 Take the bucket and your clubs to a hitting bay and hit the balls onto the driving range.
 Easy.

-Try to pick a bay near the ends of the driving range so you can feel comfortable no one is watching you.
+Try to pick a bay near the far right end of the driving range if you're a righty so you can feel comfortable that no one is watching you.
 This also means you can hit without endangering others with some of the crazy shots you'll hit as a beginner!